Maggie Butt: Background

+everlove (2021) uses the artwork of Canadian artist Mary Behrens as inspiration for ekphrastic poems about the refugee crisis.

+Wish - new and selected poems (2025)ncludes poems from Maggie's six previous collections – about the strength of women, concern for our planet, and hope in the power of love – are gathered here alongside bitter-sweet new poems about the joys and fears of a grandmother in this troubled, vulnerable and precious world.

 Dr Maggie Butt was Chair of the National Association of Writers in Education (NAWE) from 2007-2012, and founding Principal Editor of the peer reviewed journal Writing in Practice.

-Maggie Butt lives in North London.
-She is married with two grown-up daughters.
+Maggie lives in North London.
+She is married with two grown-up daughters and two grand-daughters.